ilabsweden/pepperchat/README.md

 ## Important note
 For safety reasons, this software doesn't work on LiU's network.
 Connect both Pepper and the computer running the scripts to a mobile hotspot or similar for it to function properly.

+## Configuration
+You can change the prompt in openai/openai.prompt.
+If you want to change the language back to English, you can change the DEFAULT_LANGUAGE in pepperspeechrecognition/speechrecognition.py to en-us, as well as the language argument in pepperspeechrecognition/google.py in the recognize_google function.

 ## Run
 Make sure you've gone through all steps in the Setup guide above before you start.